What Can I Dispute On My Credit Report?

 • Unpaid child support: varies by state and does not always report but in general will show as a judgment while unpaid.
 The judgment may be renewed in some states, so it will continue to report as long as a balance remains.
 Once paid, may remain for 7 years.

-• Civil suits and judgments: 7 years from the date of entry or until the governing statute of limitations has expired, whichever is longer.
+• Civil suits and judgments: 7 years from the date of entry or 7 years from the paid date.

-Knowing these limits is an important step to determine if the information is obsolete and if a dispute is an appropriate course of action to pursue.
+Knowing these limits is an important step in determining if the information is obsolete and if a dispute is an appropriate course of action to pursue.